-The laboratory investigates plasma processes related to advanced space propulsion systems using a combination of experimental, computational, and analytical perspectives.
+The Plasma and Space Propulsion Laboratory investigates plasmas using a combination of experimental, computational, and theoretical perspectives.
 Its research is directly inspired by the rapidly emerging field of electric propulsion (EP).
 Other applications of its work include microplasmas, plasma processing, and fusion.